 Researchers have found that both mammals and insects experience the heat of capsaicin when it comes into contact with the insides of their mouths.
 It makes them avoid the deceptive fruits of the Capsicum genus.
 Capsaicin is a colorless, odorless substance most heavily concentrated around the tissue of a pepper.
 It gives you that mouth-on-fire feeling when eating something spicy.

-Capsaicin is not hot.
-Hot peppers are not hot, at least not of a thermal persuasion.
-We perceive them as being hot.
-So, capsaicin in hot peppers or spicy foods binds to TRPV1 receptors in the mouth and other tissues in your body.
+Capsaicin is not hot, and hot peppers are not hot, at least not of a thermal persuasion.
+However, we perceive them as being hot.
+So, capsaicin in hot peppers or spicy foods binds to TRPV1 receptors in the mouth and other tissues in the body.

 This pain receptor detects hot substances like boiling water or piping hot food and acidic and bitter substances.
 It could cause damage to ours.
 But capsaicin molecules fit into TRPV1 receptors.
 When eating something with capsaicin, the capsaicin binds to the TRPV1 receptors of neurons in the mouth.
 It sends a neural signal to the brain.
 It tells us we’re eating something that we shouldn’t be.